Improving Generative Methods for Causal Evaluation via Simulation-Based Inference: Prior Work

-A complementary perspective comes from the literature on Bayesian Causal Inference~\citep{li2023bayesian,linero2023and,hahn2020bayesian,oganisian2021practical,mccandless2007}, which models the data-generating process through random variables for the covariate distribution, the assignment mechanism, and potential outcome distribution.
-Analysts can impose priors on these variables and infer posterior distributions, propagating uncertainty into causal effect estimates.
-However, modeling choices, such as independence assumptions on the random variables and parametric vs. non-parametric forms need to be explicitly specified by the analyst, and standard Bayesian non-parametrics may be insufficient for high-dimensional data.
-By contrast, generative neural networks serve as flexible non-parametric representations of the data-generating process, reducing the need for such explicit assumptions.
+Early generative approaches directly estimated causal effects by approximating the counterfactual outcome distributions~\citep{yoon2018ganite,shi2019adapting}.
+Recent frameworks instead use generative models to evaluate causal estimators by incorporating {\knob}s that encode prior knowledge. {\ourmethod} extends this paradigm by treating {\knob}s as uncertain, enabling systematic assessment of estimator performance across plausible scenarios rather than at fixed parameter values.

-Relatedly, the source distribution estimation literature~\citep{vetter2024sourcerer} considers multiple source distributions compatible with observed data, selecting the maximum-entropy solution.
-Our objective differs: rather than a single distribution, we aim to extract the full set of plausible generative processes to test causal estimators across diverse yet source-consistent scenarios.
-This motivates a simulation-based inference framework capable of integrating multiple generative models to yield datasets that are both varied and aligned with the observed distribution.
+A complementary perspective comes from \textit{Bayesian causal inference}~\citep{li2023bayesian,linero2023and,hahn2020bayesian,oganisian2021practical,mccandless2007}, which propagates uncertainty directly into the causal effect estimates through explicit probabilistic models for the covariate, treatment and outcome distributions.
+However, this requires explicit specification of independence assumptions and parametric forms that may not scale to high-dimensional settings. {\ourmethod} instead leverages generative neural networks as flexible non-parametric representations of the data-generating process, reducing the need for such assumptions, while still enabling posterior inference.

-Compared to existing generative frameworks like Credence~\citep{parikh2022validating} and WGANs~\citep{athey2021using}, {\ourmethod} offers greater flexibility.
-It supports both domain-informed simulators and data-driven generative models, making it broadly applicable.
-Unlike Credence, which constrains simulation through training-time hyperparameters, {\ourmethod} lets users specify priors over {\knob} and infers posterior distributions that reflect data fit.
-Our method also contrasts with generative models like WGANs~\citep{athey2021using}, which learn the source data distribution but do not allow controlled variation of {\knob} for sensitivity analysis over causal parameters.
-Overall, our work bridges the gap between purely data-driven generative methods and domain-informed simulation approaches.
+A related body of work is the literature on source distribution estimation~\citep{vetter2024sourcerer} which identifies distributions compatible with source data by selecting the maximum-entropy solution. {\ourmethod} pursues a different objective: rather than recovering a single distribution, it extracts the full set of plausible generative processes that yield diverse yet source-consistent datasets.
+Existing generative frameworks each address part of this problem.
+Credence~\citep{parikh2022validating} incorporates {\knob}s but constrains them through training-time hyperparameters, preventing posterior refinement.
+WGANs~\citep{athey2021using} learn the source distribution flexibly but do not support controlled parameter variation for sensitivity analysis. {\ourmethod} bridges these approaches: it allows users to specify priors over multiple generative methods and parameters, infers posteriors reflecting the data fit, and supports both domain-informed simulators and data-driven generative models.